keltia/octopress/source/_posts/2014-12-15-one-year-in-books.md

 So I am now happily reading a lot of books on it.

 I used to use the iBooks application to read because the synchronization was really easy with [Calibre](https://www.keltia.net/programs/calibre/) but when Apple broke it with 10.9, I switched to [Marvin](https://itunes.apple.com/us/app/marvin-ebook-reader-for-epub/id667361209?mt=8) (which I heartily recommend!).
+Using the "nightly" theme and low-level of brightness, it may not be as effective as e-Ink mais it is pretty darn good.

 ## The list!